BlueBrain/connectome-manipulator/README.rst

 -  | **Structural comparator**
    | As specified in the config, performs a structural comparison of the original and manipulated connectomes.
 Different structural parameters to compare (connection probability, synapses per connection, ...) are separately implemented in sub-modules and can be easily extended.
-   | Details can be found in the corresponding README file in the repository: `connectome_comparison/README.md <https://github.com/BlueBrain/connectome-manipulator/blob/main/connectome_manipulator/connectome_comparison/README.md>`_
+   | Details can be found in the corresponding README file in the repository: `connectome_comparison/README.md <connectome_manipulator/connectome_comparison/README.md>`_

+The structure of the respective configuration files can be found under `doc/source/config_file_structure.rst <doc/source/config_file_structure.rst>`_

 ℹ️ More details can be also found in the accompanying publication (esp.
 *Supplementary tables*), see `Citation`_.